-As I have mentioned in previous posts, I am a wholistic designer.
+As I have mentioned in previous posts, I am a living systems designer.
 My design domains are educational and food systems.
-As a wholistic designer, I focus on designing systems that feature relationships that benefit all of the participants (i.e., mutualistic relationships).
+As a living systems designer, I focus on designing systems that feature relationships that benefit all of the participants (i.e., mutualistic relationships).
 When I’m designing garden spaces, that means I focus on the relationships between the specific plants in my gardens, the soil they are growing in, the organisms living in the soil and the sun, water and air required by those plants and other organisms.
 The best way to come to understand how to use mutualistic relationships as a resource in a designed environment, is to observe how those relationships work in unplanned physical groupings of organisms.

 Today’s activity is for your family to work together to find a group of three or more organisms living together and to experience, describe, represent and explain something about the relationships between those organisms.
 Start by going for a walk looking for three or more plants growing together.
 In low rainfall areas, like where I live or in the high desert where I took the above photo, this is especially easy because plants tend to clump together with relatively lifeless patches in between them.
 Ask your child to look carefully at the group you find.
 We permaculture people call these kinds of groups, guilds.
 Then, ask your child to describe the physical relationships between the plants (and any animals you might see) in the group.
 Is the grass under or over the spiky plant?
 What’s next to the grass?
 If your child can handle a crayon, ask them to draw what they see.